lyleresnick/CleanTDDReportTableDemo/README.md

 The Adapter has been further refactored to produce the CellConfigurator.
 The CellConfigurator is an *object method* used to test the cells delivered by the tableView.

 EntityManagers have been introduced to make it simpler to test the Transformers.
 The EntityGateway now only contains properties pointing to EntityManagers.
-The Respsonsibility of fetching data is moved from the gateway to the managers.
+The Responsibility of fetching data was moved from the gateway to the managers.
 The Transformers now take their input data directly as arguments.